November 20, 2020

-Australia is one of the world’s most charitable countries – and when we see a natural disaster occur overseas many of us want to support those directly affected.
+Australia is one of the world’s most charitable countries – and when we see a disaster event occur overseas many of us want to support those directly affected.

-Almost half of all natural disasters around the world happen in the Asia-Pacific region, and in the last few years alone countries including Vanuatu, Papua New Guinea, the Philippines and Fiji have experienced devastating cyclones, typhoons and earthquakes.
+Almost half of all disaster events around the world happen in the Asia-Pacific region, and in the last few years alone countries including Vanuatu, Papua New Guinea, the Philippines and Fiji have experienced devastating cyclones, typhoons and earthquakes.